Ritbulau/NanoChess/README.md

 ## A fully playable chess game for Arduino Nano/Uno
 ____

-## Multi-platform playability

-Now Doom Nano Brutality is playable on Wokwi!

 # WARNING!
 RUN NANO CHESS IN WOKWI ONLY USING THE DEBUG MODE!

 [Wokwi Nano Chess emulator link](https://wokwi.com/projects/371236223885557761)